ringcentral/ringcentral-embeddable/docs/widget-event.md

 ## Web phone call event

 Those events are only fired when calling mode is `Browser`.
-And user have a call in our widget.
+And user has a call in our widget.

 Get web phone (Browser) call info from web phone call event: